code42/crashplan_api_examples/README.md

 This Windows utility (.exe and powershell script provided) uses the Code42 API in order to return Forensic File Search events matching one or more search terms.

 ### c42SharedLibScripts
 This folder contains a number of all-purpose scripts built off of Code42's shared python library.
-See README in this folder for more information.
+See `README.md` in this folder for more information.

 ---
 ## Standalone Scripts